LENSS/TrafficSplitter/README.md

 - TrafficSplitter is designed to provide a more comprehensive defense against both **website fingerprinting (WF)** and **video fingerprinting (VF)**, as well as other traffic-analysis attacks that fall between them.
 - BWR is a traffic-splitting defense designed primarily for **website fingerprinting** and is therefore used as an attack-specific baseline (i.e., it is ineffective against VF).

-We evaluate both defenses using website and video traffic traces collected from the client VM.
+We assume a **single-path eavesdropper** which can monitor one of paths between the user and tunneled-proxy.
+The eavesdropper is also aware of defense strategies and train its attack classifier on the traces generated under the defenses.

 # (5) Collecting Traffic Traces
 Before conducting the traffic-analysis evaluation, we first prepare traffic traces.

-In this AE, we assume a **single-path eavesdropper**.
-Therefore, traffic is collected from the first network interface of the client VM.

-The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records traffic on the selected client interface.

-Importantly, we provide **pre-collected traffic traces are already included**.
+We provide **pre-collected traffic traces that are already included in our git repository**.
 So, if your goal is to evaluate the reproducibility of our work or just simply test traffic analysis evaluation, you may skip this section and proceed directly to the [scaled-down traffic-analysis evaluation](#6-scaled-down-traffic-analysis-evaluation).
 You just need to unzip the pre-collected traces included in our git repository.
 ```bash
 sudo apt install unzip
 cd ~/ndss27/TrafficSplitter/eval/02-data-collection
 unzip "*.zip"
 ```
+If you would like to collect traffic traces yourself or extend the provided dataset, you can follow the procedure below.
+We assume an eavesdropper monitoring the first network interface of the client VM; therefore, traffic is collected from this interface.
+The client generates traffic by visiting websites or playing YouTube videos in Google Chrome while `tcpdump` records the traffic.

 ## 5.1 Start the Defense Configuration